mollie/WooCommerce/readme.txt

 == Changelog ==

+= 8.1.0-beta1 - 15-10-2025 =
+* Improvement - Refactor of Mollie payment methods in block checkout

 = 8.0.6 - 29-09-2025 =
 * Fixed - TypeError in OrderLines.php when processing vouchers with Germanized plugin
 * Fixed - Apple Pay not eligible for Express Checkout in editor with non-Apple Pay compatible device